1 Part Course |

 • Evaluating the stable growth period

-• Handling problems of research expenditure and operating lease payments
+• Handling research expenditure problems and operating lease payments:

 • Effective and actual tax rates